tobyndax/cparts/README.md

 the file closest to the triggering file.
 This is not implemented on Windows yet.

 #License
-Cparts is released under the MIT-license, the whole licence is provided in LICENSE, if you are unfamiliar with the MIT-license, please read through it before use.
+Cparts is released under the MIT-license, the whole license is provided in LICENSE, if you are unfamiliar with the MIT-license, please read through it before use.